0

 Optimal Lighting

-We don't target any optimal R,G,B setting, as research shows that plants utilise almost all visible light radiation from 400 to 700nm.
-However we are precise in tuning light strength- to 50 PAR in this example.
+We don't aim for an optimal R,G,B setting as research shows that plants utilize almost all of the visible light radiation from 400 to 700nm.
+However, we are precise in setting the light level - 50 PAR in this example.

 We use PAR (Photosynthetically Active Radiation) because it measures what plants use.
-Unfortunately neither Watts (a measure of power consumption, not output) nor Lumens ( a measure of 'brightness' as perceived by the human eye ) or Lux (1 Lumen per square meter) provide sufficient precision, especially where aquarium LEDs are concerned.
+Unfortunately, neither watts (a measure of power consumption, not output) nor lumens (a measure of "brightness" as perceived by the human eye) nor lux (1 lumen per square meter) provide sufficient precision, especially when it comes to aquarium LEDs.

 Why does it matter?

-The 2Hr A40 Iwagumi above would look visually similar at both 40 PAR and 80 PAR, but at 80 PAR (double the amount of energy) we would be fighting a constant battle with Green Dust Algae on the rocks and sand.
+The 2Hr A40 Iwagumi above would look visually similar at both 40 PAR and 80 PAR, but at 80 PAR (twice the power) we would have a constant battle with Green Dust Algae on the rocks and sand.

-The 2Hr A20 non-CO2 tank would look indistinguishable at twice the light level (40 PAR) yet would also suffer from Green Dust Algae on the rocks and glass.
+The 2Hr A20 non-CO2 tank would look indistinguishable at twice the light level (40 PAR), but would also suffer from Green Dust Algae on the rocks and glass.

-With aquarium LEDs getting stronger and stronger, it is much easier than before to inadvertently have too much light.
+As aquarium LEDs become more powerful, it is much easier than before to accidentally have too much light.

 How do I measure PAR?